FATF details nuanced financial trails of human trafficking, giving banks more chances to intercede

-However, globally, there “has not been sufficient focus on how to use financial information to detect, disrupt and dismantle human trafficking networks,” according to FATF, something the group hopes will change as banks review this report’s findings and create and update scenarios in their transaction systems to better parse out human trafficking-tinged transactions from simply aberrant anomalies.
+However, globally, there “has not been sufficient focus on how to use financial information to detect, disrupt and dismantle human trafficking networks,” according to FATF, something the group hopes will change as banks review this report’s findings and create and update scenarios in their transaction systems to better parse out human trafficking-tinged transactions from simple numeric anomalies.

 Waving the red flag

 The report includes a bevy of red flag indicators culled from actual case studies to give banks, money remitters and investigators a better sense of the transactional tells of the crime, which are broken into several parts, including human trafficking, sex trafficking, forced labor, and indicators common across the various predicate crimes.
 Some red flag indicators include: